Live · AI-Powered · Free

 & College Predictor

-Enter your GATE 2026 score — get your estimated rank, IIT & NIT admission chances, PSU eligibility, and a step-by-step action plan.
-Powered by Google Gemini AI.
+Enter your GATE 2026 marks (out of 100) — get your estimated GATE score (out of 1000), rank, IIT & NIT admission chances, PSU eligibility, and a step-by-step action plan.

 🎓